LLNL/conduit/src/docs/sphinx/index.rst

 **Conduit: A Scientific Data Exchange Library for HPC Simulations**

-Conduit is C++ API that provides:
+Conduit provides:

--  A flexible way to describe complex data:
+-  A flexible way to describe hierarchal data:
-   -  A JSON-based schema for describing hierarchical in-core data structures.
+   A JSON-based schema for describing hierarchical in-core data structures.

--  A sane API to access complex data:
+-  A sane API to access hierarchal data:
-   -  A dynamic C++ API for rapid construction and consumption of hierarchical objects.
+   A dynamic C++ API for rapid construction and consumption of hierarchical objects.